codecrafters-io/build-your-own-redis/stage_descriptions/streams-12-hw1.md

-In this stage, you'll extend your `XREAD` implementation to support indefinite blocking.
+In this stage, you'll extend your `XREAD` implementation to support blocking indefinitely.

 ### Indefinite Blocking in `XREAD`